 collard green wraps filled with meat and cheese in a glass container on a marble surface

-Italian Collard Green Wrap Ingredients
+Italian Wrap Recipe Ingredients

 • Collard Green Leaves – you’ll need 4 large collard green leaves for these wraps.
 You’ll likely get 8-10 leaves in a bunch from the grocery store, so just pick the 4 largest ones for this recipe and then use the rest for this Corned Beef Breakfast Hash (this means you’ll have breakfast + lunch ready for the week!).

 • Salami, Capicola, and Prosciutto – the Italian cold cut gang is all here!
 You’ll need 16 slices of salami, 8 slices of capicola, and 4 slices of prosciutto.
-If you can’t find one of these, don’t worry – just use what you can find!
+If you can’t find one of these, don’t worry – just use what you can find.

-• Provolone Cheese – 8 slices of cheese will do here!
+• Provolone Cheese – 8 slices of cheese will do here.
 Feel free to omit this if you’re dairy-free.

 • Extra Virgin Olive Oil – ¼ cup of extra virgin olive oil makes up the bulk of our Italian vinaigrette, and…